deepixel-dev1/deepixel-dev1.github.io/License/README.md

 	```

-4. Creates a MAKA object with the main activity and the license file name as arguments.
+4. Create an instance with the main activity and the license file name as arguments.
+The following is an example for [MAKA] API.

 	```cpp
 	#include <jni.h>